Key Takeaways

 02 The Half-Life Problem

-Here's where most people's understanding falls apart.
 Caffeine doesn't just "wear off" after a few hours.
 It follows what pharmacologists call a half-life—the time it takes for your body to eliminate half of the caffeine in your system.
+And the numbers are worse than most people realize.

 Let's do the math.
 Say you drink a large coffee (200mg caffeine) at 3pm:

 That afternoon coffee?
-You still have a cup of tea's worth of caffeine in your brain at 2am.
-And research shows even low levels of caffeine affect sleep architecture[1].
+At 2am, you've still got a cup of tea's worth of caffeine rattling around in your brain.
+Research shows even those low levels mess with your sleep architecture[1].

 The Hidden Cost: Sleep Quality

-Here's the insidious part: you might fall asleep just fine with caffeine in your system.
-But a 2013 study in the Journal of Clinical Sleep Medicine found something troubling[2].
+This is the part that got me.
+You can fall asleep just fine with caffeine in your system.
+You'll swear up and down you slept great.
+But a 2013 study in the Journal of Clinical Sleep Medicine tells a different story[2].

 "Caffeine taken 6 hours before bedtime reduced total sleep time by more than 1 hour and significantly decreased sleep efficiency.
 Participants were largely unaware of this disruption."